jeremyjosol/FactoryMaintenance/README.md

 * _Material Symbols_
 * _MySQL Workbench_

-## Setup Instructions
+## Application Setup

 1. Clone this repo.

-## Database Setup

-1. Launch MySQL Workbench and access the Administration section in the Navigator.
-2. Within the Administration window, select Data Import/Restore.
-3. In the Import Options, choose "Import from Self-Contained File."
-4. Locate the SQL file, named `factory_maintenance.sql`, within the project's root directory.
-5. Under "Default Schema to be Imported To," create a new schema.
-6. Assign a suitable name for your database or simply use `factory_maintenance.sql` as the schema name.
-7. Confirm your selection by clicking "OK".
-8. Proceed to the "Import Progress" tab and initiate the import process by selecting "Start Import" located at the bottom right corner of the window.
-9. Once the import is completed, reopen the Navigator, navigate to the "Schemas" tab, and perform a right-click action.
-Choose "Refresh All" to ensure the changes are reflected.

-## Application Setup

-1. Open your shell (e.g., Terminal or GitBash) and navigate to this project's production directory called `Factory`.
+2. Open your shell (e.g., Terminal or GitBash) and navigate to this project's production directory called `Factory`.
-2. Within the production directory `Factory`, create a new file entitled `appsettings.json`.
+3. Within the production directory `Factory`, create a new file entitled `appsettings.json`.
-3. Within `appsettings.json`, enter the following code:
+4. Within `appsettings.json`, enter the following code:
 ```json
 {
   "ConnectionStrings": {